-- 1. Turn off power and attach ground strap to the ROV.

-- 2. Install all camera covers.
-(It is very important to ensure the SIT camera cover is installed.)

-- 3. Turn off emergency flasher.

-- 4. Turn off emergency RF beacon.

-- 5. Wash down system with fresh water.

-- 6. Visually inspect ROV and TMS for damage and debris. - 7.
+- 1. Turn off power and attach ground strap to the ROV (if applicable). - 2.
+Install all camera covers.
+(It is very important to ensure the SIT camera cover is installed.) - 3.
+Turn off emergency flasher (if applicable). - 4.
+Turn off emergency RF beacon (if applicable). - 5.
+Wash down system with fresh water (if applicable). - 6.
+Visually inspect ROV and TMS for damage and debris. - 7.
 Inspect thrusters for damage, debris or excessive wear. - 8.
-Check and fill all compensators and bleed off air. - 9.
-Inspect umbilical at the top of the mushroom for signs of wear.
+Check and fill all compensators and bleed off air (if applicable). - 9.
+Inspect umbilicals for signs of wear.